 Staff & Board

 Karl has been involved in non-profit management, program development, and fundraising for twenty years.
 He began his career as the Environmental Programs Coordinator at The New York Botanical Garden in the Bronx where he worked with inner city teens, created an intern program, and managed a variety of public programs.
 He then was the Education Director at the Theodore Roosevelt Sanctuary and Audubon Center on Long Island.
 The programs he managed generated over $250,000 in revenue.
 While at the Sanctuary, he banded birds at a MAPS bird banding station and handled live birds of prey.
-From there, he moved to Seattle, where he led family nature hikes for a local hiking club, assisted with planning a regional wilderness conference, and taught children how to kayak.
+From there, he moved to Seattle, where he led family nature hikes for a local hiking club and taught children how to kayak.
 He also worked for a season at Mount Rainier National Park creating ecology programs for school groups, editing and field testing a geology curriculum for teachers, and leading old growth forest and alpine ecology interpretive hikes for all ages.
 Next, he went to Los Angeles to work in documentary film production, including work on the Disneynature film, Wings of Life.
 While in L.A., he also volunteered on projects for the protection of California condors, stream habitat restoration, and songbird banding in Zuma Canyon in Malibu.
-Currently, Karl is the Executive Director of the Audubon Society of Greater Denver.
-He is a member of the Nonprofit and Business Partnership at the South Metro Denver Chamber and a board member of the Colorado Environmental Film Festival.
-Karl is a Colorado native, and an avid hiker, mountain biker, snowboarder, cross-country skier, cook, gardener, and birder/naturalist.
+Karl is a member of the Nonprofit and Business Partnership at the South Metro Denver Chamber and a board member of the Colorado Environmental Film Festival.
+He is a Colorado native, and an avid hiker, mountain biker, snowboarder, cross-country skier, snowshoer, cook, gardener, and birder/naturalist.
 He also climbs a new 14er every now and then, and it is a fairly well-known fact he loves snow.
-Karl has been to 43 states – just seven more to go!! – as well as Canada, Mexico, Jamaica, Grand Cayman, Trinidad, New Zealand, and Iceland.
+Karl has been to 43 states – just seven more to go!! – as well as Canada, Mexico, Jamaica, Grand Cayman, Trinidad, New Zealand, Iceland, Ecuador and Galapagos.

 Emily B. Hertz, School Programs Coordinator